VIRGINIA BEACH TUNA TOURNAMENT RULES 2019

 - Top Dolphin–5%; Top Wahoo–5%

-If no eligible dolphin is caught, the 5% allocated to that award is added to the Top Wahoo award and vice versa.
-If no eligible dolphin or wahoo are caught, the 10% allocated to those awards is added to the 1st Place Aggregate Tuna.
+Dolphin/Wahoo award protocol: If no eligible wahoo is caught, the prize money allocated to that award is added to the Top Dolphin award and vice versa.
+If no eligible Dolphin or Wahoo are caught, the 10% allocated from the base tournament entry to those awards is added to the 1st Place Aggregate Tuna.

 12. OPTIONAL CALCUTTAS

-THERE ARE FIVE OPTIONAL CALCUTTAS THAT TEAMS MAY CHOOSE TO ENTER, OR NOT, IN ADDITION TO THE BASE ENTRY.
+THERE ARE SIX OPTIONAL CALCUTTAS THAT TEAMS MAY CHOOSE TO ENTER, OR NOT, IN ADDITION TO THE BASE ENTRY.

-The Calcuttas are incremental, meaning that you must enter Level 1 before you can enter Level 2 (A or B), and Level 1 & 2 (A or B), before you can enter Level 3, and Levels 1, 2 (A or B), & 3 before you can enter Level 4 and Levels 1, 2 (A or B), 3 & 4 before you can enter Level 5.
+The Calcuttas are incremental, meaning that you must enter Level 1 before you can enter Level 2, and Level 1 and 2 before you can enter Level 3 (A or B) and so on through Level 6.
+SMALL BOAT ELIGIBILITY:

-Calcutta winners are based on the team(s) with the single heaviest tuna (Level 1) or the heaviest aggregate weight of tuna overall (Levels 2-5) who are also entered in the Calcutta as follows:
+Calcutta winners are based on the team(s) with the single heaviest tuna and dolphin and/or wahoo (Levels 1 and 2) or the heaviest aggregate weight of tuna overall (Levels 3-6) who are also entered in the Calcutta as follows:

 - Level 1: $100.00–Single Heaviest Tuna, Winner Takes All